tpltnt/lysogeny-broth/README.md

 ## dead-alive-u8-utils

-Convert 8 cell states into an octet for nicer processing and i/o.
+Group 8 binary cell states into an octet for nicer processing and i/o.